Web app model

 Landing page shell

-- Holds ordered tiles, presentation and branding choices, multilingual text, optional domains or slugs, and relationships to the owning organization.
+- Holds ordered tiles, presentation and branding choices, multilingual text, optional domains or slugs, and the owning organization.

-- The guest experience turns this payload into the interactive layout shown to visitors.
+- The guest experience turns this setup into the interactive layout shown to visitors.

 Tiles